CITEL'S VG TECHNOLOGY

 → Compact design

-VG surge protectors can handle very high TOV levels (Temporary over Voltage) up to 450Vac without any degradation to the level of protection.
+VG surge protectors can handle very high TOV levels (Temporary Over Voltage) up to 450Vac without any failure or degradation to the level of protection.

 → Increased reliability for areas with unstable power networks

 Unlike to “Air Gap” technologies, “VG” Technology does not create any follow on current.
 VG ->Increased service continuity by no tripping of the upstream overcurrent protection device (OCP) during surge events.